mWater/minimongo/README.md

 To resolve the upsert (for example once sent to central db), use resolveUpserts on collection

-`db.sometable.resolveUpserts(upserts, success, error)` takes the list of upserts to resolve
+`db.collection["sometable"].resolveUpserts(upserts, success, error)` takes the list of upserts to resolve

 `resolveUpserts` does not resolve an upsert if another upsert on the same row has taken place.
 Instead, the base value is updated (since the change has been accepted by the server) but the new upserted value is left alone.